• Skip to primary navigation

 Blackberry Sauce

-• Cook: Combine the lemon juice, frozen blackberries (or fresh berries) in a saucepan and cook in a small saucepan over medium heat until it is pretty thick (5-6 minutes).
+• Cook: Pour the frozen blackberries (or fresh berries) in a small saucepan and cook in the saucepan over medium heat until it is pretty thick (5-6 minutes).
 Use the back of a spoon to crush the blackberries until the sauce is evenly chunky.

 • Strain: Pour the blackberry puree through a fine sieve (mesh strainer) to remove any lumps and seeds into a small bowl.
 The resulting sauce should be smooth and glossy.
 Set aside.